learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 2.4.
-What is Hoisting in JavaScript?
+## Q. What is Hoisting in JavaScript?

 JavaScript **Hoisting** refers to the process whereby the interpreter appears to move the declaration of functions, variables or classes to the top of their scope, prior to execution of the code.